 Show in the blocks provided the social security numbers in the same order as the first names.
 For example, the social security number of the first name listed should be entered in the box headed "Your social security number."
 The social security number of the second name should be entered in the box headed "Spouse's social security number."
-If separate returns are filed, the person filing the return should enter his or her social security number in the box headed "Your social security number," and enter the spouse's name and social security number on line 3.
-It is very important that the social security numbers be listed in this order so your refund will be issued in the correct name.
+If separate returns are filed, the person filing the return should enter his or her social security number," and enter the spouse's social security number," and enter the spouse's social security numbers be listed in this order so your refund will be issued in the correct name.